codefresh-io/steps/incubating/argo-cd-sync/README.md

 # gitops-argocd-sync

+> [!WARNING]
-# The step is deprecated.
+> The step is deprecated.
 Use gitops-argocd-sync instead.

 Syncs Argo CD apps managed by our GitOps Runtimes using Codefresh API